 To ensure that children and young people experience stability, we support children to live at home with support where this is possible.
 Emphasis is also placed on trying to place a child with members of his/her extended family or friends of the family.
 Where this is not possible, the child will be placed with registered foster carers or, at times, some children and young people will require specialist residential units to meet specific needs.
+The role of the Fostering Team is to ensure that we have sufficient foster parents to satisfy the needs of children who cannot live at home.

+The role of the Fostering Team is to ensure that we have plenty of foster parents to meet the needs of children who are unable to live at home.
 We assess and support foster carers so that they can provide children who come into our care with the necessary support, and this is a high priority for the Department.
 We are aware that children who are in stable situations get the best opportunity to test those boundaries that are crucial for good development.
 This lays the foundation for achieving the best outcomes for them.

-While a child is in the Council's care, it is our responsibility to provide a clear care plan for him/her, which is reviewed regularly in order to ensure that the right decisions are made for the benefit of the child and that there are no delays in the plan.
+While a child is in the Council's care, it is our responsibility to provide a clear care plan for him/her which is reviewed regularly in order to ensure that the right decisions are made for the benefit of the child and that there are no delays in the plan.

-The post-16 team offers support for young people over 16 years old who have been assessed as being in need of care and support, and includes young people who have left care up to when they are 25 years old.
+The Post-16 Team supports young people that either need protecting or need care and support, including young people who have received care up to 25 years old.
 The workers see the young people regularly and encourage them to maintain good contact with their families and develop their skills to live independently.
-The 'When I'm Ready' Scheme gives young people who are not ready to leave their foster placement on their 18th birthday the choice to stay on until they are ready to do so.
+The 'When I'm Ready' Plan gives young people who are not ready to leave their foster placement on their 18th birthday the choice to stay on until they are ready to do so.